 Because of this, we needed to check-in within the 48-hr window(for flying club 24hr otherwise) to get our seats.
 We tend to do this as soon as possible to secure the best seats for us.
 At 48hr +1min they still wanted £30 a seat but as the clock rolled over it went to £0.
 There was still a good selection available and we booked a window and a middle seat together for the trip out.
 We would have to remember to do this again when in Florida.
 With this, we went through the online check-in procedure which is a doddle and saves time at the airport.

 As we were checking bags we still had to visit the check-in desk at manchester’s terminal 2.
-Here they re-issued us a proper boarding card took our back and we were off to security in no time.
+Here they re-issued us a proper boarding card took us back and we were off to security in no time.
 Security was fine, well as fine as it can be.
 And then we headed to the terminal building for some breakfast and shopping.

 Gate and Boarding

 There isn’t a lot to say about this the crew are very organized and call you onto the plane in an organized fashion.
 We are not pushers and simply sit comfortably until we need to.
 We have our seats booked and don’t understand the Scrum to get on the plane.
 We are going to be on for a while.

 The crew does a great job of getting everyone sat down.
 The 3-4-3 meant we were sat with a random person which can be a gamble but he seemed pleasant enough.
-More annoying was the people behind who seemed unable to work the touchscreen without punching it, and they seemed to find the FREE seat to seat text messaging very entertaining!
+More annoying were the people behind who seemed unable to work the touchscreen without punching it, and they seemed to find the FREE seat-to-seat text messaging very entertaining!

 Once in the air, we noticed some free seats so kindly asked the air hostess if we could move.
 To which she agreed.
 No more headbanging.